What We Do

 Class Trips

-To increase student access to cultural institutions and the other amenities of our wonderful city, the PTA is providing at least $1,600 in the 2024-25 school year to support PS 111 class trips at any grade level.
+To increase student access to cultural institutions and the other amenities of our wonderful city, the PTA is providing $1,600 in the 2024-25 school year to support PS 111 class trips at any grade level.

 Status: Funding approved on October 16, 2024!
-Will reach out to teachers if passed.

 More Afterschool Programs